laraibZahoor/laraibZahoor/README.md

-Hi I'm Laraib Zahoor 👋
+# Hi, I'm Laraib Zahoor 👋

 💻 Computer Science Student | 🤖 AI & C++ Enthusiast | 🌐 Web Developer

----
+2️⃣ About Me
 ## 🧭 About Me

 I am a Computer Science student at the **Institute of Space Technology (IST), Islamabad**, with a strong interest in **Artificial Intelligence, C++, Web Development, Software Development, and Graphic Designing**.